-Between 1 — 6 September, Berlin will plug-in, power-up and bolt alive with tech-savvy gear aficionados; the city playing host to the world’s leading trade show for consumer electronics and home appliances.
+Between 1—6 September, Berlin will plug-in, power-up and bolt alive with tech-savvy gear aficionados.
+Top brands prep their latest products, the exhibition banners go up, the sales teams practice their patter and the press gather to admire; as the city plays host to the world’s leading trade show for consumer electronics and home appliances.

 Located at the Berlin Exhibition Grounds, IFA (Internationale Funkausstellung Berlin) presents the opportunity for attendees to explore emerging trends, whilst also being privy to a glut of exciting new technologies and product launches; a coming together for key international retailers, buyers, and experts from the industry and media.
 In-short, IFA Berlin is the only place to be for anybody who wants to understand the world of tomorrow.